-It's of a size and shape similar to other standard-size servos.
-It features conventional beam mounts, is designed to be installed with vibration isolating rubber mounts, sports a 25T spline output shaft, and has a brushless motor.
-It's equipped with steel gears, dual bearings, and is built within an bronze-reinforced all-alloy case.
+It's of a size and shape similar to other standard-size servos meaning it features conventional beam mounts so it's designed to be installed with vibration isolating rubber mounts, but it sports a beefy 15T spline (versus the smaller conventional 25T spline output shaft).
+It has a brushless motor, and is equipped with steel gears, dual bearings, and is built within an bronze-reinforced all-alloy case.
 What's more, it meets three MIL-STDS . . . servos just don't get any better.

 - 635oz-in of torque

 There's nothing else as strong and fast the DS635 (not at any price).
 How's it match up to a well-regarded competitor like the Savox SB2290SG Monster?
 Theirs goes about 700oz-in and 0.13sec/60° . . . so it's a tad stronger but way the heck slower.

 And with regard to how the build qualities compare?
 Well, you decide . . .

 The DS845 bearing on the left as compared to those in Savox SB-2290SG

 is 25% larger, rated ABEC-9, and shielded.
 Theirs?
 Sorry, they don't

 With regard to mounting the 2290SG within an X-MAXX, you'll resort to the plastic Traxxas #7749 adapter vs CNC-machined aircraft aluminum solution.

 Part of what makes the ProModeler DS635BLHV better than competitors is that unlike hobby-grade

 servos, it's built to meet military standards (and subjected to these tests).